What it says on the tin, updated for this summer’s influx of visitors.

 - 'Happily for me, Primeur has opened very close to where I live in Highbury.
 It's a really beautiful space (formerly a '70s car-repair shop, and retains some of the original features).
 I've eaten there three times in as many weeks; standing room only on my most recent visit.
 Short-ish wine list (but I think it's expanding) with emphasis on Italy and Alsace (one of the co-owners is from Alsace)' (Purple Pager Dave Stenton).

 - Trangallán, 'a short walk from Primeur on Newington Green, is another local favourite of mine (although it's not new; it's been open a couple of years).
-The owners are Galician and the wine list (Imbibe's 'Spanish wine list of the year' in 2013) has lots of great wine from NW Spain as well as the odd bottle from Italy and the Jura; great sherries too' (Purple Pager Dave Stenton).
+The owners are Galician and the wine list has lots of great wine from NW Spain as well as the odd bottle from Italy and the Jura; great sherries too' (Purple Pager Dave Stenton).

 - Soif in south London is another Terroirs relative.